 There are at least two formalizations of quantization, one of them is geometric quantization.
 In this context a quantum state is identified with a certain section (a polarized section) of a certain complex line bundle: the prequantum line bundle.

-Here a section of the prequantum line bundle is what is physics ia called a wave function on the space of field configurations.
+Here a section of the prequantum line bundle is what is physics is called a wave function or probability amplitude on the space of field configurations.
 A choice of polarization on this space is a choice of “canonical coordinates” and “canonical momenta”.
 Hence a polarized section, and hence a quantum state in the sense of geometric quantization, is, in physics language, a wave function of the canonical coordinates.

 |Poisson algebra||Poisson manifold|

 |deformation quantization||geometric quantization|

 |wave function||correlation function|

 |space of quantum states||conformal blocks|